SSLCHECKER/SSL_CHECKER/README.md

 - If the certificate fingerprint (SHA1) is listed in https://sslbl.abuse.ch/ database.

-Our study showed that relying on analysis of SSL certificate’s metadata with the absence of other data sources in real network traffic such as DNS and other logs, could introduce false positives.
-Therefore, checking the domain via the open source tool VirusTotal was added to enhance the validation and checking process.
+My study showed that relying only on analysis of SSL certificate’s metadata with the absence of other data sources in real network traffic such as DNS and other logs, could introduce false positives.
+Therefore, the open source tool VirusTotal was added to enhance the analysis of domains, and other scanning tools will be added in the future.
 The tool is called “VirusTotal CLI”, which is an open source tool that can retrieve information about a file, URL, domain name, IP address, etc from the main source VirusTotal.
 The tool can be found at https://github.com/VirusTotal/vt-cli page with installation steps.
 The tool has different releases for different platforms, which are available at https://github.com/VirusTotal/vt-cli/releases.

-- We use a file of whitelisted domains that has top 45 most popular sites based on Alexa.com.
+- The folder includes a file of whitelisted domains that has top 45 most popular sites based on Alexa.com.
 This file can be updated to whitelist domains.
+These domains will go through the SSL certificate metadata check; however, they will not be checked by VirusTotal.
+The latter was performed as some legitimate domains may be spotted by VirusTotal as malicious in previous activities, then blacklisting their SSL fingerprints might produce wrong results if certificates are not malicious.

-- If the domain is malicious, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_sslbl_unique.txt” for future checks.
+- If the domain is malicious, and the script spotted anomilies within the certificate metadata, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_sslbl_unique.txt” for future checks.
 The file contains the malicious domain, certificate’s fingerprint (SHA1) and the name of certificate’s issuer.

-- The sslbl.sh script downloads csv file of malicious SSL certificates identified by SSLBL which is updated on the site every 5 minutes.
+- The sslbl.sh script downloads csv file of malicious SSL certificates identified by sslbl.abuse.ch database which is updated on the site every 5 minutes.
 You need to set a cron job for the script to run every 5 minutes as below:

 ## Cron job